 Our Pick: Mercedes-AMG GT S

-The arched roof flows smoothly into the broad but athletic tail, while at the front traditional AMG bonnet vents and latticework side vents, leave you in no doubt as to the potential under the bonnet.
+The arched roof flows smoothly into the broad but athletic tail, while at the front traditional AMG bonnet vents and latticework side vents leave you in no doubt as to the potential under the bonnet.

 As you’d expect in a car with a six-figure price tag, the cabin is trimmed in upmarket materials, while all the switchgear is first-rate.
-A lovely Alcantera trimmed flat-bottomed wheel finishes off the stunning cabin, and if you’ve got the funds, there’s huge scope for personilised leathers and high-end options.
+A lovely Alcantera trimmed flat-bottomed wheel finishes off the stunning cabin, and if you’ve got the funds, there’s huge scope for personalised leathers and high-end options.

 Mounted low in the chassis and behind the front axle; the engine’s compact packaging helps deliver a low-centre of gravity and excellent weight distribution.
 As a result, the GT S feels sharper and more dynamic than previous AMG models.
 From behind the wheel, the GT feels planted to the road and very stable.

 Body control is excellent, and for a front-engine rear-wheel drive car, traction and mechanical grip are sensational.
-The wriggling and writhing motions you expect as the rear axle attempts to put the power down and the suspension trys to control roll and pitch are just not there – the GT is incredibly composed.
+The wriggling and writhing motions you expect as the rear axle attempts to put the power down and the suspension tries to control roll and pitch are just not there – the GT is incredibly composed.

 The GT is new from the ground-up, but it’s been subjected to rigorous performance testing - so we wouldn’t be too concerned about reliability.
-Especially, as AMG’s famous ‘one man one engine’ principle means the 4.0-litre V8s are hand built to the strictest quality standards.
+Especially, as AMG’s famous ‘one man, one engine’ principle means the 4.0-litre V8s are hand built to the strictest quality standards.